Come see us at our beautiful building in downtown Carnegie!

-Higher Voice Studio’s debut and grand opening of our new location in beautiful Downtown Carnegie was a huge success!!
-Over three hundred people came to wish us well, eat, sing and bless our new location with music and joy!
-Click here for a moving article by Harry Funk of Pittsburgh’s Almanac, complete with a music video memorializing the occasion.
-Thank you to Jack Kobistek, the Mayor of Carnegie for helping us cut the ribbon and to all of you for making Higher Voice Studio a success!
+Higher Voice Studio’s grand opening was just the beginning of a triumphant first year at our new location in beautiful downtown Carnegie!!
+Welcoming over 140 new voice students through our doors in one year, our halls have been blessed with joy, music and new faces eager to be a part of Higher Voice Studio.
+Click here for a moving article by Harry Funk of Pittsburgh’s Almanac, complete with a music video memorializing our grand opening at our new building.
+Thank you to Jack Kobistek, former Mayor of Carnegie, for helping us cut the ribbon, to Carnegie for embracing us with open arms and to all of you for making Higher Voice Studio a success!

 Studio News - April 2018